READER TRUST AWARDS

-Products in this category provide web content filtering for laptops, desktops and, optionally, servers They may block or filter objectionable websites and content, and enlist blacklist, whitelist or both to update the vendor-provided data on which the solution is based.
+Products in this category provide web content filtering for laptops, desktops and, optionally, servers They may block or filter objectionable websites and content and – to update the vendor-provided data on which the solution is based – enlist blacklist, whitelist or both.

 Best Customer Service

 Support and service of products and services sold are critical components of any contract.
 For many organizations that seek out help from information security vendors and service providers, the assistance they get from customer service representatives is crucial to the deployment, ongoing maintenance and successful running of the technologies they've bought and to which they have entrusted their businesses and sensitive data.
-For this new category, we're looking for vendor and service providers that offer stellar support and service – the staff that fulfilled its contracts and maybe even goes a little beyond them to ensure that organizations and their businesses are safe and sound against the many threats launched by today's savvy cyber criminals.
+For this new category, we're looking for vendor and service providers that offer stellar support and service – the staff that fulfilled its contracts and maybe even goes a little beyond to ensure that organizations are safe and sound against the many threats launched by today's savvy cybercriminals.

 Best Emerging Technology

-What cutting-edge technologies are bursting onto the scene to address the newest information security needs facing organizations with some innovative capabilities?
-This new category welcomes both new vendors and old pros looking to provide products and services that look to help shape the future by addressing fast-evolving threats through the creation of these types of offerings.
+What cutting-edge technologies with innovative capabilities are bursting onto the scene to address the newest information security needs facing organizations?
+This new category welcomes both new vendors and old pros looking to provide products and services that – through the creation of these types of offerings – look to help shape the future by addressing fast-evolving threats.
 Solutions should have just hit the market in the last six to 12 months, and entries should have some customers available who can act as references.
 The company should also have an office in North America and provide ready support and service to customers in this country.